General Questions

 Electric blankets are provided for winter and communal lodges are heated by fireplace (gas or wood).

-Winter is cold in the mountains and can be cold indoors so providing you have layers and the right clothing you will be comfortable.
+Winter is cold in the mountains and can be cold indoors so please come prepared with thermals, layers and appropriate clothing.

 You are staying in a remote luxury bush camp, which have many modern conveniences but not all.